-Despite small business owners getting higher education, the great majority has an Associate’s degree.
+Despite small business owners getting higher education, the great majority have an Associate’s degree.

-Furthermore, 30% of small business owners have a high school diploma, whereas 18% have a Master’s, and another 17% have a Bachelor’s degree.
-Only 4% of business owners in 2020 had a Ph.D.
+Furthermore, 30% of small business owners have a high school diploma, whereas 18% have a Master’s and another 17% have a Bachelor’s degree.
+Merely 4% of business owners in 2020 had a Ph.D.

 Global Small Business Statistics

 According to the small business statistics for the UK, they account for 99.9% of all businesses.
-The majority of these businesses, 5.82 million, are small businesses that have less than 50 employees.
+The majority of these businesses, 5.82 million, are small businesses that have fewer than 50 employees.